 - Importer Help Center

-Review the list below or review the example CSV breakdown
+Review the list below or Download the Student CSV Example (located at the bottom of this article)

 Every student file you upload must have these eight fields: